hyperledger-archives/sawtooth-rfcs/text/0000-pbft-consensus.md

 Nodes will keep track of the following information:
 + Their own id.

-+ Log of every peer message that has been sent to it (used to determine if nodes have received enough matching messages to proceed to the next stage of the algorithm, can be [garbage collected](#garbage-collection) every so often).
++ Log of every peer message that has been sent to them (used to determine if nodes have received enough matching messages to proceed to the next stage of the algorithm; can be [garbage collected](#garbage-collection) every so often).

 + List of their connected peers.
+This is provided at startup from on-chain settings specified by the user.
+The length of this peer list will be used to calculate `f`, the maximum number of faulty nodes this network can tolerate.
+  Currently, only static networks will be supported (that is, there will be no adding or removal of peers).

 + Which step of the algorithm they're on.